ian-whitestone/ian-whitestone.github.io/_posts/2021-03-12-randomization-unit-analysis-unit.md

 To understand why issues can arise when your randomization unit <> your analysis unit, let's quickly recap the workings of the statistical tests we use to compare our analysis metric between treatment & control.

 Continuing with the theme from the previous post, we'll use session conversion rate as our metric of interest.
 We're trying to understand if our new feature, the "treatment", actually caused a change conversion rates, or if that difference we observed could have been due to chance.
-To answer this question, we figure out how likely it is to observe the difference in conversion rate we saw in the experiment if there truly was no difference.
+To answer this question, we figure out how likely it is to observe the difference in conversion rates we saw in the experiment if there truly was no difference.
 Under this null hypothesis, where there is **no difference**, we have a standard normal distribution with an expected difference (mean) of 0.
 When comparing two proportions, the **z-test** is commonly applied to test the null hypothesis that the treatment group and control group are the same.

 <p align="center">
     <img width="70%" src="{{ site.baseurl }}{% link images/randomization-unit-analysis-unit/null_hypothesis_distribution.png %}">